-The best advice for an Oxbridge Medicine Interview is to talk aloud – even if you feel it seems stupid, say it!
-Never answer ‘I don’t know’, because it completely shuts down discussion and gives the impression that you can’t tackle a problem on the spot.
+The best advice for an Oxbridge Medicine Interview is to talk aloud – even if you feel like it seems stupid, say it!
+Never answer “I don’t know”, because it completely shuts down discussion and gives the impression that you can’t tackle a problem on the spot.

 The interview is also a chance for the tutors interviewing you to see how you would cope with the Oxbridge tutorial system.
 The interviewers are often those who will be spending an hour or more with you in weekly small group tutorials, so they are looking for people who will engage with and add to the group discussion.

 Say anything sensible and justifiable; for example, you may suggest a good Doctor should keep up to date with new research.
-This is both because of the impact this may have on disease management in the distant future, as well as in day to day practice by helping to manage patients ideas/ expectations about what they have read about in the news pertaining to their own illness.
+This is because of the impact it may have on disease management in the future, as well as in day-to-day practice by helping to manage patients’ ideas/expectations about what they have read/heard in the news pertaining to their own illness.

 Here is your opportunity to show that you have prepared for your Oxbridge Medicine interview.
 You may have mentioned something in your personal statement, in which case definitely read up on what you’ve mentioned.

 You don’t need to know a great deal of detail about your topic of choice.
 You just need to have read something interesting that you’d be happy to discuss – this could be a research paper or a news article.